 Our firm has the following qualifications:

-There are a variety of different dangers that can be found in shipyards, which is why OSHA has very strict rules and regulations on how they are to be run.
+There are a variety of different dangers that can be found in shipyards, which is why OSHA has extremely strict rules and regulations on how they are to be run.
 In addition to signs, chemical level precautions, and the requirements of personal protective equipment, all shipyards must have an emergency rescue team prepared to promptly respond for service when needed.
 OSHA also requires that employers train all workers on how to enter confined and enclosed spaces at the shipyard and assess the dangers associated with this action.

 OSHA also regulates all shipyard activities involving: